liimonx/TouchEvent/README.md

-# TouchEvent
+# touchevent.js
-TouchEvent is just a simple Script that will allow to support touch event on all devices.
+TouchEvent is just a simple Script that will allow supporting touch event on all devices.

 **Demo:** [https://liimonx.github.io/TouchEvent/](https://liimonx.github.io/TouchEvent/)